MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-306.md

 ## Chapter 6 - Create the Gaze class

-This class is responsible for creating a **Raycast** that will beprojected forward from the **Main Camera**, to detect which object the user is looking at.
+This class is responsible for creating a **Raycast** that will be projected forward from the **Main Camera**, to detect which object the user is looking at.
 In this case, the **Raycast** will need to identify if the user is looking at the **GazeButton** object in the scene and trigger a behavior.

 To create this Class: